Ashburton Clock Tower: Post Office clock tower (1903)

 After a fire damaged a previous Post Office building in 1900, plans were prepared for a new Ashburton Post Office.
 The design made provision for a clock tower with bells, but the Postmaster-General, Joseph Ward, required that the Ashburton Borough Council assume responsibility for the maintenance of the new town clock.
 The foundation stone for the new post office was laid in January 1901.
 The Council offered to transfer the existing Jubilee Clock from the Ashburton Library, but were advised that it was not suitable for the new clock tower.
 A fundraising campaign for a new town clock began in 1901, and in 1902, Cabinet agreed to the installation of a clock provided that the community met half the cost, with a required contribution of £375.

 The new Post Office opened in 1903, but the clock tower remained empty until the new clock was installed in early 1904.

 The clock (1904)

 The clock was ordered from Littlejohn & Son of Wellington in 1902.
-The clock was installed in the Post Office clock tower and commissioned on 4 February 1904.
+It was first installed in the Post Office clock tower and commissioned on 4 February 1904.
 The final cost was £820.
 The four bells of the clock produce the Westminster Chimes.
 The bells have a combined weight of almost 2 tonnes.